-Beethoven.
+reworked existing music in at least a third of his own works, and Franz Schubert (1797-1828) and Felix Mendelssohn (1809-1847) borrowed from Beethoven.
 Gustav Mahler's (1860-1911) Symphony No. 3 in D minor borrowed from Johannes Brahms's (1833-1897) Symphony No. 1 in C, Op.
 68, in which Brahms had borrowed from Beethoven's "Choral" Symphony No. 9 in D, Op.
 125. For these composers and many others, borrowing was a source of creativity, expression, and genius.

 The idea of borrowing seems to be at odds with modern notions of proprietary copyright.
 Modern copyright and definitions of authorship assume that composition is an act of autonomy and that musical ideas or expressions are not original or creative unless they come out of individual, internal genius.
-By this view, borrowing from another's work is automatically illegitimate, unlawful, and lacking creativity.
-Composers who borrow from existing works are assumed to be infringing unless they obtain a license.
-Some have even characterized such borrowing as an act of theft.
+By this view, borrowing from another's work is automatically illegitimate, unlawful, Composers who borrow from and lacking creativity. existing works are assumed to be infringing unless they Some have even characterized such obtain a license. borrowing as an act of theft.
 Such views ignore the inherently social nature of music as an art to be shared.
 Composers necessarily listen to other music and are influenced by other music.
 They use the same limited musical 'tools' and 'language' as other composers.
-Furthermore, music is largely abstract and only has real 'meaning' when the composer, performer, or listener is able to relate the sounds to something extra-musical from their own personal or shared experiences.
-Therefore, to relate to an audience, music must necessarily use sounds, melodies, and motifs that an audience would be familiar with.
+Furthermore, music is largely abstract and only has real 'meaning' when the composer, performer, or listener is able to relate the sounds to something extra-musical from their